xinyao1220/hw4/README.md

 2. What are two ways of increasing the spacing between rings?

 The first way is to change the 10 in i=i+10 which is in the loop body.
-The secong way is to change the i in 1 + (x.length - i).
+The second way is to change the i in 1 + (x.length - i).

 3. How can you make the ellipse trail longer?